nudibranch Cheese Cake Doriprismatica atromarginata Nusa Penida Bali

 Useful for their survival, nudibranchs can accumulate toxins by consuming toxic species, particularly hydroids, to store and use as defense later.

 Other species prefer to blend into their surroundings through mimicry and only move at night.
-Thus, by taking advantage of a night dive with Warnakali, you can observe an astonishing array of species.
+On a night dive with Dune Penida, you can observe an astonishing array of species.
 In case of a predator attack, the nudibranch can release its toxins, position its body defensively, or contract to swim away a few meters.
 Most species are benthic, meaning they move along the bottom and remain attached to corals.
 Rare specimens, like Glaucus atlanticus, are pelagic, meaning they move in open water and at the surface.

 Species like Chromodoris, Nembrotha, and Flavellina are commonly observed, as well as Goginobranchus, Halgerda, and Thecacera pacifica.